SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 If the server might have been busy or down, try [re-running the tests](https://docs.github.com/en/actions/managing-workflow-runs/re-running-workflows-and-jobs#re-running-all-the-jobs-in-a-workflow).

-You won't be able to tell if the `SERVER_URL` wrong - GitHub considers the value of the secret to be sensitive information, so it's impossible to see that value.
+You won't be able to tell if the `SERVER_URL` is wrong - GitHub considers the value of the secret to be sensitive information, so it's impossible to see that value.
 You can still give it a new value, though, and that's worth trying.
 Find the address of the docassemble server where the docassemble testing account is located.
 Edit the secret to give it that url.

 ### Invalid playground path error